Intercategories: A framework for three-dimensional category theory: Verity double bicategories

 The three kinds of morphisms of intercategory $ {\ic I}({\mathbb A}) \to {\ic I}({\mathbb B}) $, lax-lax, colax-lax, colax-colax, correspond respectively to lax, lax, colax functors $ {\mathbb A} \to {\mathbb B} $.

 Of course there are other ways of considering a double category as an intercategory.
-The two examples mentioned at the beginning of the section, quintets in a bicategory and the transpose of a weak double category, require horizontal special cells as well.
-We would take the $ {\cal H} $ to be the bicategory of objects, horizontal and special cells of $ {\mathbb A} $, with $ {\cal V} $ and ${\cal S} $ the same as above.
+The two examples mentioned at the beginning of the section, quintets in a bicategory and the transpose of a weak double category, require the horizontal cells to be horizontally special as well.
+We would take the $ {\cal H} $ to be the bicategory of objects, horizontal arrows and horizontally special cells of $ {\mathbb A} $, with $ {\cal V} $ and ${\cal S} $ the same as above.
 The new intercategory $ {\ic I'} ({\mathbb A}) $ will have cubes that involve six cells

 making the cube commute, i.e.

 We will not check the tedious though straightforward details showing that this is indeed an intercategory.

 The above example suggests the following generalization which does not, however, arise as a Verity double bicategory.
 From a weak double category $ {\mathbb A} $ we construct an intercategory $ {\ic I''}({\mathbb A}) $ which is like $ {\ic I'}({\mathbb A}) $ except that we allow its transversal morphisms to be horizontal arrows of $ {\mathbb A} $.
 So a general cube will look like